Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 • cape anchovy ( Engraulis capensis listen)) lives in the Atlantic waters of South Africa;

-• california anchovy ( Engraulis mordax),
+• California anchovy ( Engraulis mordax),

-• peruvian anchovy ( Engraulis ringens),
+• Peruvian anchovy ( Engraulis ringens),

-• silver anchovy ( Engraulis eurystole) - along the East Coast of the United States,
+• silver anchovy ( Engraulis eurystole) - along the east coast of the United States,

-• Argentine anchovy ( Engraulis anchoita).
+• Argentinean anchovy ( Engraulis anchoita).

-Write a review on the article "Anchovies"
+Write a review about the article "Anchovies"

 Links